 - In Transdanubia, second-hand home sales were up 6.5% y-o-y to 45,358 units last year.

 - In Great Plain and North, sales rose by 9.3% to 60,365 units in 2018 from a year earlier.

 Purchases of real estate in Hungary by foreigners

 Hungarian law requires that real estate purchases shall be concluded through private contract (purchase agreement) countersigned by a lawyer.
-Non-Hungarian citizens are further obliged to gain the approval of the relevant Administrative Office in order to purchase property as a private person.
-According to regulations most foreigners should receive a permit within 2-3 months.
+Non-Hungarian citizens must gain the approval of the relevant Administrative Office to purchase property as a private person.
+Most foreigners should receive a permit within 2-3 months.

 Most lawyers advise foreign nationals to set up a company registered in Hungary in order to purchase property.
 In this case, no permit is needed.
 This is a fairly swift and easy procedure (taking 1-2 days), and all expenses can be written off.

 During Hungary’s housing boom (1998-2007), house prices soared by 338% (131% inflation-adjusted).
 However, the market started to fall in 2008 in the global financial meltdown.
 House prices fell by 22% (37% inflation-adjusted) from 2008 to 2013.